MurphyPone/murphypone.github.io/src/content/demon-number.md

 # Introduction

-Lot's of posts about numbers recently, eh?
+Lots of posts about numbers recently, eh?
 Well, here's another: in which, we solve a Rubik's Cube.

-Two dueling, and even contentious properties of Rubik's Cube's are (1) the _massive_ number of possible scrambles, and (2) that any of these scrambles is only 20 or so (contentious) moves away from being returned to the solved state.
-Due to the at-first unitnuitive idea that, no matter how many twists we apply to a rubik's cube to make it thorughly jumbled, it can be solved in just twenty moves, that number has been dubbed _**God's Number**_.[^2]  For the sake of motivating this post, I choose to anthropomorphize the search space of solutions to be **_the Demon Number_**.
+Two dueling, and even contentious properties of Rubik's Cubes are (1) the _massive_ number of possible scrambles, and (2) that any of these scrambles is only 20 or so (contentious) moves away from being returned to the solved state.
+Due to the at-first unintitive idea that, no matter how many twists we apply to a Rubik's cube to make it thorughly jumbled, it can be solved in just twenty moves, that number has been dubbed _**God's Number**_.[^2]  For the sake of motivating this post, I choose to anthropomorphize the search space of solutions to be **_the Demon Number_**.

-The goal of this post is then to mathematically describe the process of moving the pieces of **valid configuration** of a standard 3x3x3 Rubik's cube, and –in doing so– smite the Demon Number.
+The goal of this post is then to mathematically describe the process of moving the pieces of a **valid configuration** of a standard 3x3x3 Rubik's cube, and –in doing so– smite the Demon Number.

 ## Group Theory

-I have a couple other poasts that provide brief summaries of basic group theory.[^3] If you're starting from zero, those might be worth checking out, but this post should also be comprehensive (in terms of definitions, perhaps not proofs) to fill in the gaps to get the average reader up to speed.
+I have a couple other poasts that provide brief summaries of basic group theory.[^3] If you're starting from zero, those might be worth checking out, but this post should also be comprehensive enough (in terms of definitions, perhaps not proofs) to fill in the gaps to get the average reader up to speed.
 If you feel out of your depth, that's the fault of my shite writing, and not at all an indication of the readers' competency.
 Also worth noting that this post largely stands on the shoulders of the research and lectures of Janet Chen,[^4] once again I offer my meager commentary and observations about the mathematics in terms of cubing.

 A **Group** $\langle G, * \rangle$ consists of a set $G$, and a binary operator $*$ such  that:
 1. $G$ is closed under $*$, that is if $a, b \in G$, then $a * b \in G$